Omnind/chat.ond.digital/README.md

 # chat.ond.digital

 ## Intro
 This is the official site of ond chat.
-This tool is designed for users and customers who wanna launch the digital transformation in traditional industries liek manufacturing with low level of CS knowledge, AIGC, and automated workflow.
+This tool is designed for users and customers who wanna launch the digital transformation in traditional industries like manufacturing with low level of CS knowledge, AIGC, and automated workflow.

 ## Notice
 For those who have any questions, suggestions, or any other related comments, send an email directly to management@omnind.ca.

 ## If you wanna open an issue...
 Please set the labels correctly and follow the formal format of development notes like listing, heading, comments.

+## Wiki
+ond chat's wiki will be published during the period of development.

 DO NOT merge or PR frequently unless you do believe that you have done the task.